pyca/cryptography/docs/installation.rst

 .. note::

-    If you are on RHEL/CentOS/Fedora/Debian/Ubuntu or another distribution derived from the preceding list, then you should **upgrade pip** (in a virtual environment!) and attempt to install ``cryptography`` again before trying to install the Rust toolchain.
-These platforms will receive a binary wheel and require no compiler if you have an updated ``pip``!
+    If you are using Linux, then you should **upgrade pip** (in a virtual environment!) and attempt to install ``cryptography`` again before trying to install the Rust toolchain.
+Most Linux distros will receive a binary wheel and require no compiler if you have an updated ``pip``!

 Building ``cryptography`` requires having a working Rust toolchain.
 The current